 The Holmes County

-The Holmes County Injury Prevention Program is funded by a grant through the Ohio Dept. of Health with a mission to work towards preventing falls among older adults.
+The Holmes County Injury Prevention Program is funded by a grant through the Ohio Dept. of Health and the Centers for Disease Control with a mission to work towards preventing falls among Ohioans.
 Our vision is that older adults will have fewer falls and fall related injuries maximizing their independence and quality of life.

 Empower yourself with the knowledge of falls prevention through participating in a FREE home safety assessment.
 This assessment is an educational service to promote falls awareness in and around the home.
 The Health District offers FREE home safety modification items to Holmes County residents 65 and older, which include: nightlights, tap lights, step stools, Yak Trax (ice traction device for winter wear shoes), reacher/grabbers, and contrasting carpet tape.

-The Holmes County General Health District offers Moving For Better Balance, an evidence based exercise program.
+The Holmes County General Health District offers Moving for Better Balance, an evidence-based exercise program.
 These Tai Chi movements are relaxed and slow, and low impact in nature.
 The movements put little stress on muscles and joints, yet can improve your strength and balance.
-Adaptions can be made if you need to be seated during Tai Chi.
+Adaptions can be made if you need to be seated during these movements.

-The Health District will begin offering Matter Of Balance in 2017.
-This is an evidence based program that educates older adults who have a fear of falling with tools that can aid in falls prevention.
-The 8 week course consists of book-work, small group discussions, and exercise.
+The Health District is now offering Matter of Balance: Managing Concerns About Falls.
+This 8-week course is an evidence-based program that educates older adults who have a fear of falling with tools that can aid in falls prevention.
+The course consists of book-work, small group discussions, and exercise.

 Falls are not a normal part of aging.
 So get excited about your life!
 Take charge of your own health by: